-PHILIPPINES UNDER SPANISH RULE: LIFE, COLONIZATION, TRADE AND CHINESE
+PHILIPPINES UNDER SPANISH RULE: LIFE, COLONIZATION, CHINESE

 PHILIPPINES UNDER SPANISH RULE

-The Spanish accomplished little in the Philippines.
+By some reckonings the Spanish accomplished little in the Philippines.
 They introduced Catholicism, established a Walled City in Manila but ultimately they were disappointed because they couldn't find spices or gold (gold was only discovered in large quantities after the Americans arrived).
 The primary purpose of the Philippines was to trade New World silver for Chinese silk.

 The Philippines was administered by the Viceroyalty of New Spain in present-day Mexico but in many ways the Philippines was ruled by Catholic church.
 Most Filipinos had little contact with the Spanish other than through the church.
 Their acceptance of Christianity acted both to pacify the population and bond them with the Spaniards.
 The church also acted as an administrative body.